luckylegend-project/lucky-legend/README.md

-# Lucky Legend (LLD)

-Lucky Legend (LLD) is a community-driven, Solana-based token focused on transparency, simplicity, and long-term consistency.
+Lucky Legend (LLD) is a quiet digital concept.

+It was not created to compete, scale aggressively, or promise utility.

+Instead, it exists as a calm and transparent on-chain presence.

+The focus is not speed, but consistency.
+Not attention, but meaning.

-This repository serves as the official public documentation hub for the Lucky Legend project.
+This repository reflects the structure and philosophy behind the project.

 ---